helins/fdat.cljc/README.md

 Plato was keen about making a distinction between the physical world and the "world of Ideas".
 A pale copy from an inimitable perfection.

-Data structures, our beloved maps and vectors, pure data, often are a mere instance of an absolute idea.
+Data structures, our beloved maps and vectors, pure data, often are but a mere instance of an absolute idea.
 For instance, let us imagine we have a vector of random numbers, nested somewhere in the deep maps of our program.
 Those random numbers are used for some cryptographic purposes.

-If we wanted to serialize that state of our program, it would probably a terrible idea to serialize those random numbers and sharing them.
+If we wanted to serialize that state of our program, it would probably be a terrible idea to serialize those random numbers and share them as such.
 How unsafe.
 What we would like to serialize is the idea of a vector of random numbers, rather than that specific vector.

 ```clojure
 (? ^{::fdat/apply 1}